 ![]() |

-can be built in every size or position that the own buider want, but only if they are not intended to be in contact with elements
+can be built in every size or position that the own builder wants, but only if they are not intended to be in contact with elements

-of another buiders.
+of another builders.
 Just in case they are placed in a joint side with other modules of a different builder, the part of the

-road in the common side is oblied to have this measures.
+road in the common side is obliged to have the described measures:

-- Paths, located in the middle of the common side with 4 stus wide.
+- Paths, located in the middle of the common side with 4 studs wide.
 The height of this type of road is the same of the standard MILS

 height: 1 baseplate, plus 3 plates and the surface plate.
 These are intended to be irregular roads, with stones in the middle. ![]() Example of the side of a MILS module with a path extreme.

-- Tracks, located in the middle of the common side with 8 stus wide.
+- Tracks, located in the middle of the common side with 8 studs wide.
 The height of the road is the same of the standard MILS

 height: 1 baseplate, plus 3 plates and the surface plate. ![]() Example of the side of a MILS module with a track extreme. |

-- Paved roads, located in the middle of the common side with 16 stus wide.
+- Paved roads, located in the middle of the common side with 16 studs wide.
 The height of the road is one plate higher that one of the standard MILS

 to depict the water in these modules.
 The plates they are placed on are blue, white, dark tan or other colours to provide